jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.014.png)

-The following diagram shows the __Value Out__ parameter with an assignment target indicated to which the output value will be transferred:
+The following diagram shows the __Value Out__ parameter with an assignment target indicated to which the output value might be transferred:

 ![](images/Input%20Output%20Parameter%20Passings.015.png)